 Key Points:

-- Often implies a brief or momentary sight
+- Often implies a brief, momentary visual contact.

 HSK Vocabulary Examples: